 Changing One Nation at a Time

-It has been over a year since we began our first project in Bolivia, in late 2020, resulting in a proven model for the recognition of homeschooling and the protection of parental rights.
+It has been several years since we began our first project in Bolivia alongside our partners on the ground, in late 2020, resulting in a proven model for the recognition of homeschooling and the protection of parental rights.
 This is now being replicated in countries across Europe, Africa, and Asia with great success.
 Most recently, we have seen the Bolivian model make significant progress in Latvia, Uganda, and Nepal.
 Even as Bolivia was “ground zero” for much of our work happening around the world today, the Bolivian national Christian homeschool leaders say, “Thank you for giving us a more global perspective.”

 In the former communist country of Albania, in the Balkans region of Europe, we continue to work closely with our partners on the ground.
 This developing situation that has the potential tochange a culture and transform a nation.
 Our team has been diligently laying the goundwork and planning strategically, so much so that in just a few months we are successfully advocating across a homeschool fonrtier in order that public opinion may continue make a monumental shift in the direction that supports parental rights and favors increasing access to homeschooling.

-After serveral weeks of working with the Ministry of Education in Namibia, our team made an essential step of securing the recognition of parent-led, home-based education.
+After serveral weeks of working with our partners on the ground and the Ministry of Education in Namibia, our team made an essential step of securing the recognition of parent-led, home-based education.
 Laying this groundwork has enabled us to pilot a brand new method on the national association level, so much so that it is revolutionizing the way homeschooling is practiced on a national scale.
 Additionally, critical work has been done in building upon this success by strengthening families..